DreamFXX/CodeReviews.Console.Phonebook/ReadMe.md

-﻿# Phonebook app repository
+﻿# Phonebook App by DreamFXX

 ## Phonebook Console App

-### Steps to properly run this app
+### Important! - Start Configuration

-1. In root directory, open appsettings.json file
+1. Before running this app, open the appsettings.json file in the root directory of the project.
-2. Add your own connection string to your SQL Server
-    - In case you dont know your connection string, use "localhost" as your server name
+ In case you dont know your connection string, use "localhost" as your server name and "PhoneGallery_Data" as your database name.
+App was created on .NET **9.0**
-3. Save the appsettings.json file and run
+2. Save the appsettings.json file and run the app.

-### Created with

-- VS 2022
-- SQL Server
-- Entity Framework Core
-- Spectre Console

 ### Main functions of this app and their implementation